Fire Roasted Tomatoes (Grilled or Roasted)

 Step by step instructions

 Slice whole tomatoes in half and core them with a spoon (optional).
-Season with olive oil, salt and pepper.
+Season.

 On the grill